 According to Marketing Metrics, only 10% of customers revisit a business after the first visit.
 However, this number grows as the customer returns.
 A regular customer, who shops consistently, is 60 to 70 percent more likely to purchase.

-To encourage satisfied repeat customers, small and midsize businesses develop loyalty programs, and daily, regular engagement with their regular customers.
+To encourage satisfied repeat customers, small and midsize businesses develop automated loyalty programs, with the digital coupon creator tool in order to control engagement with their regular customers.
 You can add a personal touch by sharing relevant news and information or personalizing the rewards they get to their events, like birthdays and anniversaries.

 Overall, though, the essential quality to have while encouraging repeat customers is over-the-top customer service.